-In the last year alone, tourism in Cuba boomed exponentially.
-Not only more travelers from around the world are visiting it, but now Americans added themselves to the tourism mix, even when they are still not quite in the “I can visit Cuba green zone.”
+In the last few years, tourism in Cuba boomed exponentially.
+Not only are more travelers from around the world visiting it, but now Americans added themselves to the tourism mix, even when they are still not quite in the “I can visit Cuba green zone.”

 Travelers from the rest of the world can purchase a “Tourist Card” at the airport before checking into their flight.
 For Americans, it’s a bit more complicated.

 To this date, only Americans traveling under one of 12 visa categories are allowed to visit Cuba:

 - Official business of the U.S. government, foreign governments, and certain intergovernmental organizations;

 Educational activities and people-to-people travel;(no longer an option)